Timings ▪ Offering ▪ Children and Youth ▪ Volunteering ▪ Travel ▪ More Info

 In order to make the celebration accessible to as many as possible, parking spaces for those who need them (e.g. you have disability, mobility issues, elderly passengers or lots of small children) can be booked in advance using this form.

 The remainder of our 90 car parking spaces, as well as 70 on-street spaces on Osney Mead are available on a first-come-first-served basis, with no time limits at weekends.
+For previous events on-site and nearby parking has been adequate.

 We also encourage 'green' travel by foot, bicycle and public transport, TKC is a 10 minute walk from Oxford city train station, via the towpath through Osney Island.
 There are also sheltered bike racks available.